August 31st

 Commentary:

 A crow eats anything and everything.
 It is hence called the most basal of all birds.
-A dog is not considered auspicious and is the least preferred among the animals during holy rituals.
+A dog is unclean and is not considered auspicious.

 Calmness is one of the foremost characteristics of an ascetic.
 One who cannot keep his cool and gets angry is the most derelict of ascetics.

-Among all kinds of beings, one who constantly criticizes, accuses or finds faults is the worst of all.
+Among all kinds of beings, one who constantly criticizes, accuses, or finds faults is the worst of all.
 There is no one lower than him, says the poet.
 A criticizer has no good feelings towards the criticized.
-His sole goal is to put the other person down.
+His only goal is to put the other person down.
 When one doesn't have the interest of the other person at heart, that is when he looks for avenues to find shortcomings.
-This is not supportive of the eternal goal, which is, seeing the oneness in everyone and everything.
+This is not conducive to the path of the eternal goal—seeing the oneness in everyone and everything.

 pada vigrahaH: